trancongthinh6304/Plant_Disease_Classification/README.md

 ## About Dataset:

-- Images are resized to 256x256 and are normalized (by ./255 or to zero-mean depending on the pretrained model)
+- Images are resized to 256x256.

 ## Evaluation Metrics:
 - This dataset is unbalanced - that means the normal metrics (accuracy) is not approriate.